 Task Switching

-"Multitasking" inaccurately describes what humans do when they juggle tasks, according to Timothy A. Pychyl, director of the Procrastination Research Group at Carleton University.
+Students may be deluding themselves, though, if they think media activity doesn't affect their homework."Multitasking" inaccurately describes what humans do when they juggle tasks, according to Timothy A. Pychyl, director of the Procrastination Research Group at Carleton University.

 "We don't multitask; we task switch, and it interrupts our learning process," he told TechNewsWorld.